LightlySaltedJam/BADMovies/README.md

 # BADMovies - Work In Progress

 Ongoing project for a cinema webapp.
+Presently used as a practice project for advanced Vue.js concepts.

 ## Features